Estimation

 Prior Belief about the Expectation Hypothesis

-Our algorithm has an inductive bias that the estimates should not deviate too much from the Expectation Hypothesis (EH).
+The algorithm has an inductive bias that the estimates should not deviate too much from the Expectation Hypothesis (EH).
 Here, the assumed EH means that the term premium is a non-zero constant.
 If you want to introduce an inductive bias centered around the pure EH, where the term premium is zero, set is_pure_EH=true.
-However, note that using this option may take some initial time to numerically set the prior distribution.
+However, note that using this option may take some additional time to numerically set the prior distribution.

 Step 2.
 Sampling the Posterior Distribution of Parameters

-saved_params, acceptPrMH = posterior_sampler(yields, macros, tau_n, rho, iteration, tuned::Hyperparameter;
+saved_params, acceptPrMH = posterior_sampler(yields, macros, tau_n, rho, iteration, tuned::Hyperparameter; medium_tau=collect(24:3:48), init_param=[], psi=[], psi_const=[], gamma_bar=[], kappaQ_prior_pr=[], mean_kQ_infty=0, std_kQ_infty=0.1, fix_const_PC1=false, data_scale=1200, pca_loadings=[], kappaQ_proposal_mode=[])

 saved_params, acceptPrMH = posterior_sampler(yields, macros, tau_n, rho, iteration, tuned::Hyperparameter)

-saved_params::Vector{Parameter} has a length of iteration and each entry is a posterior sample. acceptPrMH is dQ+1-Vector, and the i(<=dQ)-th entry shows the MH acceptance rate for i-th principal component in the recursive $\mathbb{P}$-VAR.
+saved_params::Vector{Parameter} has length iteration, and each entry is a posterior sample. acceptPrMH is a dQ+1-Vector, where the i(<=dQ)-th entry shows the MH acceptance rate for the i-th principal component in the recursive $\mathbb{P}$-VAR.
 The last entry of acceptPrMH is the MH acceptance rate for kappaQ under the unrestricted JSZ model.
 It is zero under the AFNS restriction.

-After users get posterior samples(saved_params), they might want to discard some samples as burn-in.
+After obtaining posterior samples (saved_params), you may want to discard some samples as burn-in.
 If the number of burn-in samples is burnin, run

 saved_params = saved_params[burnin+1:end]

-saved_params, Pr_stationary = erase_nonstationary_param(saved_params)
+saved_params, Pr_stationary = erase_nonstationary_param(saved_params; threshold=1)

 Reduction in the Number of Posterior Samples